awpas50/ClickerGame/README.md

 `SaveSystem.cs`: Static class that handles the binary formatter

 `SaveLoadHandler.cs`: A script that has to be placed in the Unity hierarchy (using a empty GameObject) in order to work.
-Has function called `SaveGame()` and `CreateSceneLoader()` to be triggered in the game (usually with a button)
+Has functions `SaveGame()` and `CreateSceneLoader()` to trigger saving and loading

-`AllSaveData.cs`: Non-Monobehaviour script which stores the game data you want to save (must be a string, int, float, bool)
+`AllSaveData.cs`: Stores the game data you want to save (must be a string, int, float, bool)

 `SceneLoader.cs`: A script used to properly load the game using `LoadSceneAsync()` (instead of `LoadScene()`).
 Otherwise, the save data loading will happened before the scene reloads, and thus loading will fail.